reddit/devvit/devvit-docs/versioned_docs/version-0.10/capabilities/redis.md

 });
 ```

-### Custom Posts
+### Experience posts

-You can follow this template to create a custom post containing an interactive progress bar backed by Redis.
+You can follow this template to create a experience post containing an interactive progress bar backed by Redis.

 ```tsx
 // start from a template